chronohq/radixdb/README.md

 🏗️ RadixDB is currently in active development.
 We plan to announce its readiness for general availability when appropriate.
 Stay tuned for updates.

+## Design Principles

+RadixDB is designed with a focus on portability and cross-platform, language-agnostic usage.
+When a developer constructs a Radix tree in their application, it's typically for a specific purpose.
+Therefore, the ability to persist the tree structure is valuable, as it allows applications to avoid rebuilding the tree on each restart.
+This is particularly beneficial when the tree's construction relies on external data sources that may not always be reliably available.
+RadixDB addresses this need by offering a straightforward mechanism to persist and reload Radix trees.
+Alternatively, RadixDB can be used exclusively for in-memory operations when persistence is not required.

 ## Concurrency Model

 The Go implementation of RadixDB employs a concurrency model based on the